-A class that will introduce the student to a variety of ideas and materials.
-The student will write, think and discuss art, as well as draw, paint and sculpt.
+FR Art Foundations is a class that will introduce the student to a variety of ideas and materials.
+The student will write, think, and discuss art, as well as draw, paint, and sculpt.
 An understanding of visual art and design is included.
-This class is taught at the main building.
+This class may be taught at the main building.

-1050 DRAWING I SEM = 0.5 credit
+1050 DRAWING I

-A class that shows students how anyone can learn to draw.
-Step by step fundamentals are covered explaining how to draw what you see, while experimenting with art media such as pencil, dipping pens with ink, charcoal, colored pencils and pastels.
-This class is taught at the main building.
+Drawing I is a class that shows students how anyone can learn to draw.
+Step-by-step fundamentals are covered explaining how to draw what you see, while experimenting with art media such as pencil, dipping pens with ink, charcoal, colored pencils, and pastels.
+This class may be taught at the main building.

-1091 PAINTING I SEM = 0.5 credit
+1091 PAINTING I

-A class that explores fundamental painting techniques.
-Step by step instruction encourages everyone to be able to paint with watercolor paint on special paper and acrylic paint on canvas.
-Students will gain understanding of color theory, composition and art appreciation.
-This class is taught at the main building.
+Painting I is a class that explores fundamental painting techniques.
+Step-by-step instruction encourages everyone to be able to paint with watercolor paint on special paper and acrylic paint on canvas.
+Students will gain understanding of color theory, composition, and art appreciation.
+Painting experiences will include painting on silk and "new," painting with glass using the glass fusion technique.
+This class may be taught at the main building.